 It was my friend, Rick Sinner, who first suggested the idea of using the name Crystal Springs Brewing Company for the brewery.
 The first brewery located in Boulder was a brewery called Boulder City Brewing (later Boulder City Brewing and Ice Company).
 Frank Weisenhorn and Charles Voegtle founded it in 1875 – the same year that Boulder Prep – now Boulder High School – was founded.
 In 1898, Samual Pell purchased the brewery and the name was changed to Crystal Springs Brewing and Ice Company – thus, the inspiration for the name.

 Because Crystal Springs Brewing Company brews in small batches, we can adjust, change, adapt, and create beers more easily than the big brewers can.
-The downside is that our beers are only available locally and in limited quantities.
-We will be producing mostly seasonal beers – one or two will be produced year round.
+We produce a handful of year-round beers that we distribute in six-packs and we are always experimenting with new recipes and releasing small batches in our taprooms.
 I am confident that you will enjoy our beers and always look forward to the next.
-Check out the thirteen beers we have on tap in our Louisville taproom.
+Check out the thirteen beers we have on tap in our downtown Louisville taproom.

 Need a break or just would like to host a party.
 Our Taproom is the place to be.